 Why focused book projects deserve a cleaner workflow than Squibler

-What makes Gixo Books a better fit than Squibler
+What makes Gixo Folio a better fit than Squibler

 This is about clarity of workflow more than feature count inflation.

-How to choose between Squibler and Gixo Books
+How to choose between Squibler and Gixo Folio

 Use the decision points below instead of comparing generic AI-writer slogans.